asikowe/thrifty-cook/DOCUMENTATION.md

 ![Colour Palette](./assets/images/colours.png)

-Colours usedin the process of designing the app are stored in Colors.txt file with description, hex & RBG values - even the colours which are not presently being used are saved there for legacy purposes, also they might be used for developing themes in the future.
+Colours used in the process of designing the app are stored in Colors.txt file with description, hex & RBG values - even the colours which are not presently being used are saved there for legacy purposes, also they might be used for developing themes in the future.

 ### Planning & Project Management tools used: